 Die neueste Version ist 1.9.1, veröffentlicht am 10.11.2023.
 Die erste Version wurde unserer Datenbank am 10.11.2023 hinzugefügt.

-Shri Guru Granth Sahib Ji Bani läuft auf folgenden Betriebssystemen: iOS.
+Shri Guru Granth Sahib Ji Bani läuft auf folgenden Betriebssystemen: Android/iOS.

 Die Nutzer haben Shri Guru Granth Sahib Ji Bani eine Bewertung von 5 von 5 Sternen gegeben.